Action Guide

 • Industrial sectors covered include:

-• Energy-intensive industry sectors, including oil refineries, steel works, and production of iron, aluminum, metals, cement, lime, glass, ceramics, pulp, paper, cardboard, acids and bulk organic chemicals;
+• energy-intensive industry sectors, including oil refineries, steel works, and production of iron, aluminum, metals, cement, lime, glass, ceramics, pulp, paper, cardboard, acids and bulk organic chemicals;

-• Aviation within the European Economic Area and departing flights to Switzerland and the United Kingdom;
+• aviation within the European Economic Area and departing flights to Switzerland and the United Kingdom;

-• Maritime transport (new in 2024).
+• maritime transport (new in 2024).

 • Companies not operating in the EU may be indirectly impacted by EU ETS and may have to purchase emission allowances if importing goods into the EU to cover production emissions.